Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 The new characterization of Poincar\'e inequalities has several applications of independent interests.
-We present three of the most notable in this paper.

-The first answers to the positive a question of Tapio Rajala on existence of Poincar\'e inequalities on certain metric measure spaces with weak synthetic Ricci curvature bounds.
+The first answers affirmatively a question of Tapio Rajala on the existence of Poincar\'e inequalities on certain metric measure spaces with weak synthetic Ricci curvature bounds.
 These spaces, called $MCP(K,n)$-spaces, were introduced by Ohta in \cite{ohta}.
 We show that, at least for a large enough exponent, these spaces satisfy a Poincar\'e inequality.
-One expects that the exponent could be chosen much smaller.
+One expects that the exponent $p$ could be chosen to be smaller.

 \begin{theorem} If $(X,d,\mu)$ is a $MCP(K,n)$ space, then it satisfies a local $(1,p)$-Poincar\'e-inequality for $p>n+1$.
 Further, if $K\geq 0$, then it satisfies a global $(1,p)$-Poincar\'e inequality. \end{theorem}